-Majors in Educational Administration and Supervision (EAS) and Curriculum and Instruction (CI) with modifications for licensure requirements constitute the choices of the Ed.S. program.
+Majors in Instructional Leadership (IL) and Curriculum and Instruction (CI) with modifications for licensure requirements, constitute the choices of the Ed.S. program.
 The emphasis areas are designed primarily for practitioners in the public schools.
-The program is a 30 semester hour program as follows:
+Each major is a 30 semester hour program.